Funded traineeship for young graduates at the EU Delegation to Ukraine

 Applications from non-eligible candidates will not be considered.
 After the evaluation of all applications, shortlisted candidates will be contacted and invited for an interview.
 Unsuccessful candidates will be notified by email.
 In case the selected candidate is not able to present the required documents, his/her candidacy will be rejected.

-Non-resident candidates must provide proof that they will be covered against the risk of a pandemic and the costs of repatriation.
+EU candidates currently residing in Ukraine must provide proof that they will be covered against the risk of a pandemic and the costs of repatriation.

 The traineeships can only be offered in compliance with the local legislation as well as the legislation of the country of origin.
-In assessing the applications received, account will need to be taken of the security and COVID-19 situations and their possible effects on access possibilities to the country of assignment and thus candidates currently residing in country of assignment might be preferred.
+In assessing the applications received, account will need to be taken of the COVID-19 situation and its possible effects on access possibilities to the country of assignment and thus candidates currently residing in country of assignment might be preferred.